Yuning-J/Transpondancer/README.md

 <img src="https://github.com/Yuni0217/Transpondancer/blob/main/Figures/balletNamed1.png" width="170" height="200"> <img src="https://github.com/Yuni0217/Transpondancer/blob/main/Figures/balletNamed2.png" width="170" height="200">
 </p>

+## Alternative
+Finding large amounts of data was and is a great challenge for most of the problems in AI.
+As it is also the case for Transpondancer, we have collected our own ["dataset"](https://github.com/Yuni0217/Transpondancer/tree/main/Data) of different dance styles and produced different offline ["Deep-learning models"](https://github.com/Yuni0217/Transpondancer/tree/main/models) from which one can be able to identify dance pose of selected genres.
+We have also trained multiple models for each genre that can be either used directly or can be a starting point for future models.
 ## Dataset for the Deep-Learning Model

 **Our own dataset** includes 2 [datasets](https://github.com/Yuni0217/Transpondancer/tree/main/Data), one for Ballet movement classification, and the other for Locking movement classification.
 Upon extracting the respectice Dataset, make sure the files are organized in the format that specifies [here](https://github.com/Yuni0217/Transpondancer/blob/main/src/Ballet/datahandler.py)